eleanor-clifford/ellie.clifford.lol/blog/0021-taking-back-control-5/index.md

 > I would love to throw Mind Flayer in the River Cam.
 I won't, because that
 > would be environmentally hazardous littering, but I've done what I hope is
-> the next best thing -- wiped it clean, and put it at the bottom of a deep
+> the next best thing---wiped it clean, and put it at the bottom of a deep
 > drawer where maybe it will finally die.

 I wrote those lines before actually _taking_ that step, assuming that in a